Prerequisites to Installing Spring Cloud® Services for Pivotal Cloud Foundry

 Please ensure that your Pivotal Cloud Foundry (PCF) installation meets the below requirements before installing Spring Cloud Services.

-$ cf buildpacks Getting buildpacks... buildpack position enabled locked filename java_buildpack_offline 1 true false java-buildpack-offline-v3.5.1.zip ruby_buildpack 2 true false ruby_buildpack-cached-v1.6.8.zip nodejs_buildpack 3 true false nodejs_buildpack-cached-v1.5.2.zip go_buildpack 4 true false go_buildpack-cached-v1.6.3.zip
+$ cf buildpacks Getting buildpacks... buildpack position enabled locked filename java_buildpack 1 true false java-buildpack-offline-v4.5.zip ruby_buildpack 2 true false ruby_buildpack-cached-v1.7.8.zip nodejs_buildpack 3 true false nodejs_buildpack-cached-v1.6.14.zip go_buildpack 4 true false go_buildpack-cached-v1.8.15.zip

-If the default Java buildpack is older than version 2.5, you can download a newer version from Pivotal Network and update Pivotal Cloud Foundry by following the instructions in the Adding Buildpacks to Cloud Foundry topic.
+If the default Java buildpack is older than version 4.5, you can download a newer version from Pivotal Network and update Pivotal Cloud Foundry by following the instructions in the Managing Custom Buildpacks topic.
 To ensure that the newer buildpack is the default Java buildpack, you may delete or disable the older buildpack or make sure that the newer buildpack is in a lower position.

-Spring Cloud Services also requires the following Pivotal Cloud Foundry products:
+Spring Cloud Services requires the following services to be installed:

 If they are not already installed, you can follow the steps listed in the Installation topic to install them along with Spring Cloud Services.

 Important: If you enable the RabbitMQ® for Pivotal Cloud Foundry product’s SSL support by providing it with SSL keys and certificates, you must enable the RabbitMQ product’s TLS 1.0 support; otherwise, the Spring Cloud Services service broker will fail to create or update service instances.
-See the Configuring the RabbitMQ Service topic in the RabbitMQ for Pivotal Cloud Foundry documentation.
+See the Installing and Configuring the Pre-Provisioned Service topic in the RabbitMQ for Pivotal Cloud Foundry documentation.

 You will need to update your Elastic Runtime SSL certificate as described in the Pivotal Cloud Foundry documentation.
 Generate one single certificate that includes all of the domains listed below, replacing